joaovescudero/yaml-inject/README.md

 # YAML Inject

 This is a simple npm module which injects the contents of the partial .yaml files into a specific property of the main .yaml file.
-See the example below.

-## Example
+### Example
 Let's say you have the following files:

 *main.yaml*: